The fractal nature of Dharma |

 The primeval Person progressively differentiated himself into [a] inanimate beings, [b] the five physiological functions, [c] the human person, [d] a person’s functions

-[a] He saw them inanimate and lifeless, like a stone, standing like a post.
+6. “Verily, in the beginning Prajāpati stood alone.
+He had no enjoyment, being alone.
+He then, by meditating upon himself (ātmānam), created numerous offspring.[a]
+He saw them inanimate and lifeless, like a stone, standing like a post.
 He had no enjoyment.
 He then thought to himself: ‘Let me enter within, in order to animate them.’

 [b] He made himself like wind and sought to enter within.
 As one, he was unable.
 So he divided himself fivefold—he who is spoken of as the Prāṇa breath, the Apāna breath, the Samāna breath, the Udāna breath, the Vyāna breath.